koyeb/koyeb-cli/docs/reference.md

 ### Options

 ```
   -h, --help                 help for create
+      --ignore-dir strings   Set directories to ignore when building the archive.
+                             To ignore multiple directories, use the flag multiple times.
+                             To include all directories, set the flag to an empty string. (default [.git,node_modules,vendor])
 ```

 ### Options inherited from parent commands